gpdas/cbpae/README.md

 The robots are defined as an abstract type for Monte-Carlo simulations

-Although not included, this abstract class was originally extended to work with
+Although now deprecated and not included, this abstract class was originally extended to work with
   * Pioneer3-Dx robot simulated in Stage controlled using Player
   * Physical Pioneer3-Dx robot controlled using Player
   * Physical Pioneer3-Dx robot controlled using ROS